-LARAP or Abbreviated Land Acquisition and Resettlement Action Plan (ALARAP) 1 depending on the magnitude of impacts, is required for any land acquisition and/or resettlement carried out by a Municipality or Municipal Water and Wastewater Utility after the LARPF has been approved.
+LARAP or Abbreviated Land Acquisition and Resettlement Action Plan (ALARAP)1 depending on the magnitude of impacts, is required for any land acquisition and/or resettlement from private individuals carried out by a Municipality or Municipal Water and Wastewater Utility after the LARPF has been approved.
 This is regardless of when the corresponding sub-loan agreement is signed.
 The plan will be submitted to Iller Bank for initial review and clearance.
 After Iller Bank clears, it will submit the plan to review and approval by the World Bank.
 The Municipality or Municipal Water and Wastewater Utility is responsible for the implementation of the plan; Iller Bank is responsible for the supervision of the implementation of the plan; and the World Bank will ensure compliance in implementation through selective supervision.
 The plan should be completed, disclosed before the construction starts on the site.
-The outline of LARAP is given in Annex 2 and the outline of the ALARAP is given in Annex 3.
-If the Municipality / Municipal Water and Wastewater Utility have land acquisition only from public institutions, confirming that there are no land users that would trigger OP 4.12, it will be possible to prepare a Monitoring Report instead of a LARAP.
+The outline of LARAP is given in Annex 1 and the outline of the ALARAP is given in Annex 2.
+If the Municipality / Municipal Water and Wastewater Utility have land acquisition only from public institutions, confirming that there are no land users that would trigger OP 4.12, it will be possible to prepare a Report instead of a LARAP by using the format of the LARAP Progress Report (in Annex-4) to give detailed information about the land acquisition process for the project.

 OP 4.12 also applies if land was acquired in anticipation of or in preparation for a project and the land is directly linked to the WB project.
-If land acquisition procedures were completed at the time this LARPF is approved, a retroactive Audit Report (Reporting format is given in Annex 1) will be prepared by the Administration (Municipality or Municipal Water and Wastewater Utility and submitted to Iller Bank to be submitted to the Bank to ensure that land acquisition was completed in accordance with the objectives and principles of OP 4.12.
-Should a retroactive
+If land acquisition procedures were completed at the time this LARPF is approved, a retroactive audit report (Ex-Post Social Audit Reporting format is given in Annex 3) will be prepared by the Administration (Municipality or Municipal Water and Wastewater Utility) and submitted to Iller Bank to be submitted to the Bank to ensure that land acquisition was completed in accordance with the objectives and principles of OP 4.12.
+Should an Ex-Post Social Audit Report reveal that a sub-project is non-compliant with OP 4.12, the borrowing Administration will take necessary actions defined under this LARPF to ensure that all land acquisition works are scaled up and gaps are bridged, mitigating or compensating for impacts generated by the sub project(s).